BEST WESTERN PLUS Americania

 Stroll through the Ripley's Believe It of Not!
 Museum and be sure to sample the delicious Ghirardelli chocolate in Ghirardelli Square.
 There's plenty of fun to be had in Fisherman's Wharf.

 Sitting at the south end of the Golden Gate Bridge, Fort Point National Historic Site offers stunning views of the bridge, San Francisco, and the San Francisco Bay Area.
 Once charged with protecting the city, the fort today features special programs and historical exhibits.

 Take a guided or self-guided tour through the rooms and buildings of Fort Point and indulge in its history and legacy.
 Don't miss the Fort History tour, which covers in detail soldiers' lives, cuisine, and use of the cannons.
 Afterwards, the visitors' center offers plenty of multimedia presentations on the history of Fort Point.

 Visit the Presidio Visitor Center exhibits to learn about its important history and take a few moments to learn about seacoast defense at the Battery Chamberlin, built in 1904.
 Enjoy a guided tour of Fort Point, a brick and granite fortification built in 1861.
-Convenient lodging is available throughout San Francisco with Best Western hotels.
 Have fun in the City by the Bay.

-Rosie the Riveter World War II Home Front National Historical Park is a historical area in Richmond overlooking the San Francisco Bay Area near San Francisco.
-The park and memorial honors the "Rosies", a name given to the women who worked at the shipyards during the war.
+See some World War II history in the Bay.
+The Rosie the Riveter World War II Home Front National Historical Park is a historical area in Richmond overlooking the San Francisco Bay Area near San Francisco.
+The park and memorial honors the "Rosies," a name given to the women who worked at the shipyards during the war.